ChFries/DLBIPMI01-Frontend/README.md

 # DLBIPMI01Frontend

+## Notice

+The frontend might run into issues on certain mobile displays or with forced darkmode settings.
+It is highly recommended to use defaults when accessing the page

 This provides the Frontend required for the Module DLBIPMI01 - Projekt Medieninformatik

 ## To run the Frontend locally a recent nodejs and npm installation is required